-The BCM Nutrition and Obesity Pilot and Feasibility Fund (P&F) Program is accepting proposals for 1‑year grants of up to $25,000 total direct cost to support projects in nutrition or obesity research.
+The BCM Nutrition and Obesity Pilot and Feasibility Fund (P&F) Program is accepting proposals for one‑year grants of up to $25,000 total direct cost to support projects in nutrition or obesity research.
 P&F projects may be biomedical, epidemiological, community-based, or clinical.
 They may include laboratory or non-laboratory research projects that focus either on human nutrition, animal studies, or cell-based research related to nutrition or obesity.

 Criteria for Awards: The evaluation criteria will be:

 - Probability of leading to a successfully funded external grant application.

 Deadline for Submission: 2020 competition will be announced later this year.

 We have recently completed our first funding cycle.
 Two awardees were announced and funded for $20,000 for one year.